 Babies are far more likely to drain the breast better if he is attached well and in alignment, and coupled with that he needs to be able to tilt his head.
 All too often, and especially many years ago, we would be tempted just to put a little finger on the back of the baby’s head.
 And I do understand the rationale there, but that can really cause quite a bit of pressure, and babies need to be able to do that head tilt to get a good latch.

-The second principle is that whatever position your baby is in, ask yourself a question.
+And the second principle is that whatever position your baby is in, ask yourself a question.
 Does he feel stable for the whole length of the feed?
-Sometimes, once your baby is latched, if you then recline back a little bit, that can be enough to enable him to feel close and supported, with gravity helping to keep him close against your body, and that can really help.
+And sometimes, once your baby is latched, if you then recline back a little bit, that can be enough to enable him to feel close and supported, with gravity helping to keep him close against your body, and that can really help.

 The final principle is enabling baby to get a big wide mouth before latch, and a lot of mums will say that the baby doesn’t do that wide mouth – or they see the wide mouth and lose it a split second later, and then they end up bringing the baby onto the breast and getting sore in the process.

-In normal biology and those laid back positions, as your baby brushes past your nipple, his mouth will open naturally and he will scoop up breast tissue.
-That just happens because of the stimulus of the nipple sitting in this little area under his nose.
+In normal biology and those laid back positions, as your baby brushes past your nipple, his mouth will open naturally and he will scoop up breast tissue – and that just happens because of the stimulus of the nipple sitting in this little area under his nose.

 So we’re going to replicate that with any other position that you try, and that is, bringing your baby to the point where naturally your breast is going to sit at its natural level – you’re not going to raise your breast necessarily, bring your baby to the point where your nipple can sit in that little groove under your baby’s nose, and all you do then is waiting for a big wide mouth, and we’re looking for a mouth that’s as wide as a yawn.

-If, however, you find that you saw the wide mouth, and then you lost it, split second, try not to be tempted to let your baby latch at that point.
+But if you find that you saw the wide mouth, and then you lost it, split second, try not to be tempted to let your baby latch at that point.
 Too many women have allowed themselves to do that and then have struggled with pain because their nipple was getting squashed in the baby’s mouth.
 So instead bring your baby back to the start off position, nipple sitting in that little area under the nose.
-The contact of your nipple there, causes that wide mouth.
-Remember to let your baby feel the nipple there.
+The contact of your nipple there, causes that wide mouth – so remember to let your baby feel the nipple there.

 Even if you have to bring your baby back there a dozen times before latch, then it’s better that way to get that really good wide mouth and a comfortable latch.

-Remember that you and your baby are hard wired to breastfeed but there is a learning element and you’re both working this thing out together for the first few weeks, particularly, – and what works position- wise for another mother and baby pair could be different for you too.
+And remember that you and your baby are hard wired to breastfeed, but there is a learning element and you’re both working this thing out together for the first few weeks, particularly, – and what works position-wise for another mother and baby pair could be different for you two.